jujubetz/teresa/README.md

 Server requirements:

-- Kubernetes cluster
+- A working Kubernetes cluster

-- database backend to store users and teams (SQLite or MySQL)

-- storage for build artifacts (AWS S3 or minio)
+- Storage to save build artifacts: AWS S3 or minio

-- rsa keys for token signing
+- RSA keys for signing the authentication token

+- Database backend to store teams and users.
+You probably want to persist your data, so make sure to install `MySQL` through: `helm install --name teresa stable/mysql`, otherwise teresa will use `sqlite` as the storage engine and you'll lose teams and users data when teresa's pod restarts

-- (optional) TLS encription key and certificate
+- Optional TLS certificate and encription key

-The recommended installation method uses the [helm](https://github.com/kubernetes/helm) package manager, for instance to install using S3 and MySQL (recommended):
+We recommend you install Teresa using the [helm](https://github.com/kubernetes/helm) package manager.
+Following is a working example assuming you're running the Kubernetes cluster on AWS, on `us-east-1` region and is using `MySQL` to store Teresa's users and teams.

+Make sure to replace the dummy AWS credentials with real ones, as well as review the other varibles you might want to customize to suit your needs, such as the S3 bucket name, AWS region and so on.

     $ openssl genrsa -out teresa.rsa
     $ export TERESA_RSA_PRIVATE=`base64 teresa.rsa`  # use base64 -w0 on Linux
     $ openssl rsa -in teresa.rsa -pubout > teresa.rsa.pub
     $ export TERESA_RSA_PUBLIC=`base64 teresa.rsa.pub`
+    $ export AWS_ACCESS_KEY_ID=foo
+    $ export AWS_SECRET_ACCESS_KEY=bar
     $ helm repo add luizalabs http://helm.k8s.magazineluiza.com
     $ helm install luizalabs/teresa \
         --set rsa.private=$TERESA_RSA_PRIVATE \
         --set rsa.public=$TERESA_RSA_PUBLIC \
-        --set aws.key.access=xxxxxxxx \
+        --set aws.key.access=$AWS_ACCESS_KEY_ID \
-        --set aws.key.secret=xxxxxxxx \
+        --set aws.key.secret=$AWS_SECRET_ACCESS_KEY \
         --set aws.region=us-east-1 \
         --set aws.s3.bucket=teresa \
         --set db.name=teresa \